SYAN83/proxycrawl/README.md

 # ProxyCrawl

-An easy-to-use Python library for scraping and crawling websites using [ProxyCrawl](https://proxycrawl.com) API.
+An easy-to-use Python HTTP requests library for scraping and crawling websites using [ProxyCrawl API](https://proxycrawl.com).

+Currently support asynchronous programming!

 ![Python Version](https://img.shields.io/pypi/pyversions/Django.svg)
 ![License](https://img.shields.io/github/license/mashape/apistatus.svg)

-## What is ProxyCrawl?
+## What is ProxyCrawl API?

-ProxyCrawl allows you scrape while being anonymous and bypass any restriction, blocks or captchas.
+ProxyCrawl API allows you scrape while being anonymous and bypass any restriction, blocks or captchas.

 For more information and registration, please go to [proxycrawl.com](https://proxycrawl.com/).

 ## Registration

-To use ProxyCrawl API, you need to register an account and get your token at [proxycrawl.com](https://proxycrawl.com/)
+To use ProxyCrawl, you need to register an account and get your token at [proxycrawl.com](https://proxycrawl.com/).
+You can find your token under *Dashboard* / *API Documentation* / *URL parameters*.
 ## Installation

 Installing from GitHub (bash):